Neural Control Systems: Framework

 with the second equality following from the definition of the adjoint equation.
 As for $t<T$, one has:

 where the third equality follows from the induction step and the last one from the definition of the adjoint equation.

 The statement of the theorem follows because of \eqref{j0}. \end{proof}

 The following example shows an alternative choice for the operators $A$ with respect to that implemented in this work.
-In its generality, it can encompass operator choices which mirror the common neural network architectures, and can hence consist of the composition of linear and non-linear functions, as explained below.
+In its generality, our method can encompass operator choices which mirror the common neural network architectures, and can hence consist of the composition of linear and non-linear functions, as explained below.

 \begin{example}